DVDAGames/blog/_posts/hello-world.md

   url: /assets/blog/hello-world/cover.jpg
 preview: false
 ---
-Dead Villager Dead Adventurer (DVDA) Games is named for those fallen souls in the [Diablo games](https://en.wikipedia.org/wiki/Diablo_%28video_game%29) who gave their lives in pursuit of adventure or were just unfortunate enough to encounter the horrors outside of the relative safety of town.
+Dead Villager Dead Adventurer (DVDA) Games is named for those fallen souls in the [Diablo games](https://en.wikipedia.org/wiki/Diablo_%28video_game%29) who gave their lives in pursuit of adventure or were just unfortunate enough to encounter the horrors outside of the relative safety of the town.

-We commemorate their sacrifice, and all the loot - inglorious though most of it may have been - they've bestowed upon us throughout the years.
+We commemorate their sacrifice and all the loot - inglorious though most of it may have been - they've bestowed upon us throughout the years.

 Here's to you, fallen not-so-heroes!
 May your deaths not be in vain.